Do you offer virtual programs?

-It’s so important that each child feel respected, I am careful in the way that I speak with each group.
+It’s so important that each listener feel respected, I am careful in the way that I speak with each group, and have learned to tailor my program as I “read” the audience in the moment.
 For younger children I include more songs and physical activity, while for older grades the stories have relatively more mature content suited to their emotional and cognitive levels.
 Fortunately, folktales are inherently interesting for almost every level.
-I have seen so many audiences after 27 years, I know how to “read” them and have a huge repertoire to cull from.
+I have seen so many audiences after 30 years, I know how to take their pulse, and have a huge repertoire to cull from.
 I love having all feel comfy and open and use my inherent enjoyment of people of all ages, and wish for them to feel good to guide me.
 It works.

 What is the best audience size?